AVatch/crowdfund_feasibility/README.md

 The usual error handling, unit testing, and generalization all projects need

-## Interest Challenges That Were Encountered
+## Interesting Challenges That Were Encountered
 Web crawling always tends to produce interesting edge cases and challenges due to the nature of the task.

 For starters, KickStarter has a slightly different page structure for completed campaings versus undergoing campaigns.
 In this first pass, I am only looking at completed campaigns.